-American Work-Life Balance
+American Work-Life Balance (Labor Participation Rate & Parental Leave)

-- The U.S. is the ONLY country in the Americas without a national paid parental leave benefit.
-The average is over 12 weeks of paid leave anywhere other than Europe and over 20 weeks in Europe.
+- The U.S. is the only country in the Americas without a national paid parental leave benefit.
+The average is over 12 weeks of paid leave anywhere other than Europe, and over 20 weeks in Europe.

 - Zero industrialized nations are without a mandatory option for new parents to take parental leave.
 That is, except for the United States.

-American Paid Vacation Time & Sick Time:
+American Paid Vacation Time & Sick Leave:

 - There is not a federal law requiring paid sick days in the United States.